 You will find below some testimonials from former participants to previous editions of this course:

-- “The course was well run by the organizers, the meals were fantastic, the hostel was spotless, and Lisa was very helpful in the practical sessions.
+“The course was well run by the organisers, the meals were fantastic, the hostel was spotless, and Lisa was very helpful in the practical sessions.
 I am very pleased with this course.”

 Participants’ comment in the course evaluation (3rd Edition).